ACA Awards

 Getting Started with the App

 Once you've opened the ACA event, sign in with the email address you used for registration.
-After entering your email address, create a passcode to secure your profile and you're ready to use the app.
+After entering your email address, create or enter a passcode (password) to secure your profile and you're ready to use the app.

-Note: if you are registering on-site, you will need to create an account.
-Preregistered attendees just need to create a passcode.
+Note: if you were not preregistered, and have not used the conference app previously, you may need to create an account.
+Preregistered attendees just need to create or enter a passcode.

 CampBrain